 It’s divided into the different topics.
-Make sure to click a heading if you want a better guide and want to know more about that topic.
-Also, check out Andreas’s Guide for an overview of things.
+Also, check out Andreas’s Guide for another overview of things.

 The Basics